jmd-dk/concept/_sources/tutorial/output_types.rst.txt

       sudo apt install qtbase5-dev

 Such snapshots are useful if you want to process the raw data using some external program.
-You can also initialize a simulation from a snapshot, instead of generating initial conditions from scratch.
+You can also initialise a simulation from a snapshot, instead of generating initial conditions from scratch.
 To try this, redefine the initial conditions to simply be the path to the snapshot produced by the simulation you just ran: